MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

 Now that your app has been configured, run it to send your request to your model and observe the response.
 You'll notice the only difference between the different options is the content of the prompt, all other parameters (such as token count and temperature) remain the same for each request.

-Each prompt is displayed in the console as it sends for you to see how differences in prompts produce different responses.

-1. In the **Explorer** pane, expand the **Labfiles/03-prompt-engineering/prompts** folder, and view each of the text files it contains.
-These text files contains various prompts that the app can send to the model.

-2. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
+1. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
 Then enter the following command to run the application.

     - **C#**: `dotnet run`
     - **Python**: `python prompt-engineering.py`

     > **Tip**: You can use the **Maximize panel size** (**^**) icon in the terminal toolbar to see more of the console text.

-3. Choose option **1** for the most basic prompt.
-Then observe the prompt input, and generated output.
+1. For the first iteration, enter the following prompts:

+    **System message**

+    ```prompt
+    You are an AI assistant
+    ```

+    **User message:**

+    ```prompt
+    Write an intro for a new wildlife Rescue
+    ```

+1. Observe the output.
 The AI model will likely produce a good generic introduction to a wildlife rescue.
-4. Next, choose option **2** to give it a prompt asking for an intro email, along with some details about the wildlife rescue.
+1. Next, enter the following prompts which specify a format for the response:

+    **System message**

+    ```prompt
+    You are an AI assistant helping to write emails
+    ```

+    **User message:**

+    ```prompt
+    Write a promotional email for a new wildlife rescue, including the following:
+    - Rescue name is Contoso
+    - It specializes in elephants
+    - Call for donations to be given at our website
+    ```

+1. Observe the output.
 This time, you'll likely see the format of an email with the specific animals included, as well as the call for donations.
-5. Next, choose option **3** to ask for an email similar to the previous one, but with a formatted table with additional animals included.
-6. Next, choose option **4** to ask for another email, but this time specifying different tone in the system message.
+1. Next, enter the following prompts that additionally specify the content:

+    **System message**

+    ```prompt
+    You are an AI assistant helping to write emails
+    ```

+    **User message:**

+    ```prompt
+    Write a promotional email for a new wildlife rescue, including the following:
+    - Rescue name is Contoso
+    - It specializes in elephants, as well as zebras and giraffes
+    - Call for donations to be given at our website
+    \n Include a list of the current animals we have at our rescue after the signature, in the form of a table.
+These animals include elephants, zebras, gorillas, lizards, and jackrabbits.
+    ```

+1. Observe the output, and see how the email has changed based on your clear instructions.
+1. Next, enter the following prompts where we add details about tone to the system message:

+    **System message**

+    ```prompt
+    You are an AI assistant that helps write promotional emails to generate interest in a new business.
+Your tone is light, chit-chat oriented and you always include at least two jokes.
+    ```

+    **User message:**

+    ```prompt
+    Write a promotional email for a new wildlife rescue, including the following:
+    - Rescue name is Contoso
+    - It specializes in elephants, as well as zebras and giraffes
+    - Call for donations to be given at our website
+    \n Include a list of the current animals we have at our rescue after the signature, in the form of a table.
+These animals include elephants, zebras, gorillas, lizards, and jackrabbits.
+    ```

+1. Observe the output.
 This time you'll likely see the email in a similar format, but with a much more informal tone.
 You'll likely even see jokes included!
+1. For the final iteration, we're deviating from email generation and exploring *grounding context*.
+Here you provide grounding context in the long system prompt, and extract information from it to answer our user prompt.

+    **System message**

+    ```prompt
+    You're an AI assistant who helps people find information.
+You'll provide answers from the text below, and respond concisely.
+    ---

+    Contoso is a wildlife rescue organization that has dedicated itself to the protection and preservation of animals and their habitats.
+The organization has been working tirelessly to protect the wildlife and their habitats from the threat of extinction.
+Contoso's mission is to provide a safe and healthy environment for all animals in their care.

+    One of the most popular animals that Contoso rescues and cares for is the red panda.
+Known for their fluffy tails and adorable faces, red pandas have captured the hearts of children all over the world.
+These playful creatures are native to the Himalayas and are listed as endangered due to habitat loss and poaching.

+    Contoso's red panda rescue program is one of their most successful initiatives.
+The organization works with local communities to protect the red panda's natural habitat and provides medical care for those that are rescued.
+Contoso's team of experts works tirelessly to ensure that all rescued red pandas receive the best possible care and are eventually released back into the wild.

+    Children, in particular, have a soft spot for red pandas.
+These playful creatures are often featured in children's books, cartoons, and movies.
+With their fluffy tails and bright eyes, it's easy to see why children are drawn to them.
+Contoso understands this and has made it their mission to educate children about the importance of wildlife conservation and the role they can play in protecting these endangered species.

+    Contoso's red panda rescue program is not only helping to save these adorable creatures from extinction but is also providing a unique opportunity for children to learn about wildlife conservation.
+The organization offers educational programs and tours that allow children to get up close and personal with the red pandas.
+These programs are designed to teach children about the importance of protecting wildlife and their habitats.

+    In addition to their red panda rescue program, Contoso also rescues and cares for a variety of other animals, including elephants, tigers, and rhinoceros.
+The organization is committed to protecting all animals in their care and works tirelessly to provide them with a safe and healthy environment
+    ```

+    **User message:**

+    ```prompt
+    What animal is the favorite of children at Contoso?
+    ```

 > **Tip**: If you would like to see the full response from Azure OpenAI, you can set the **printFullResponse** variable to `True`, and rerun the app.

 ## Clean up